 At Shoscombe Church School we meet as a whole school for collective worship at the end of each school day.
 Our week generally follows this timetable:

-Wednesdays – reflecting on British values and current affairs, sometimes led by classes or pupil voice groups
+Wednesdays – reflecting on British values and current affairs, sometimes led by classes or pupil voice groups.
+We also run regular OPAL assemblies.

 Thursdays – alternate weeks are led by our singing teachers or the ‘Open the Book’ team who lead children through a bible story using drama